taehyounpark/queryosity/docs/pages/conceptual.md

 In the context of dataset queries, a **systematic variation** constitutes a __change in a column value that affects the outcome of selections and queries__.

 Encapsulating the nominal and variations of a column creates a `varied` node in which each variation is mapped by the name of its associated systematic variation.
-A varied node in a dataflow can be treated functionally identical to a non-varied one, with all nominal+variations being propagated through all relevant task graphs implicitly:
+A varied node can be treated functionally identical to a non-varied one, with all nominal+variations being propagated through the relevant task graphs implicitly:

 - Any column definitions and selections evaluated out of varied input columns will be varied.
 - Any queries performed filled with varied input columns and/or at varied selections will be varied.